asavine/WilmottArticle/README.md

-# WilmottArticle
+# Wilmott Magazine
-Companion code to the series of articles on AAD in Wilmott Magazine
+Companion code to the series of articles on computation graphs, AAD and back-propagation Antoine Savine, 2019